BarclayII/AIMv6/lab4-physical-memory-allocation/tutorial4.markdown

 virtual address in TLB, or the virtual address is marked invalid there, it simply **throws an exception**.

+The number of TLB entries is either available in `CONFIG1` register for Revision 2 architectures (which is not our case), or in processor manuals.
+In MSIM, as it's simulating a R4000 processor, the number of TLB entries is 48.

 #### Multiple matching entries?

 As TLB is managed by software on MIPS, unlike most architectures, a buggy